Former APD officer faces 11 charges including felony murder, 2nd officer also charged

 There was another important consideration in the decision on charges.
 "Mr. Brooks never presented himself as a threat," Howard said.

 In addition, Atlanta policy requires that officers must offer timely medical attention to the person who is injured.
-But for two minutes and 12 seconds there was no medical attention administered.
+But for two minutes and 12 seconds the officers failed to render aid.

 "What we discovered is during the two minutes and 12 seconds, Officer Rolfe actually kicked Mr. Brooks while he laid on the ground there fighting for his life," Howard said.
 He added that the other officer stood on Brooks' shoulder.